 It is known that around 1910, as Mike was beginning his brief recording career, that one of his most popular works was The Battle of San Juan Hill which evidently recalled the famed 1898 Cuban conflict with bugle calls, patriotic tunes, and various gunnery effects.
 These can also be heard on his Columbia recording of the piece.
 It has been reported that Bernard was paid as much as $10,000 for his early recording sessions, given the expected sales of those records based on his popularity.
 He made the bulk of his known records for Columbia in 1912, 1913 and 1918, having been one of the few ragtime pianists actually recorded during this period.
 Mike also toured during these years, appearing in notices all around the country from Chicago to Los Angeles, advertised with various vaudeville acts as the 'King of the Ragtime Pianists.'
 One of his frequent stage partners was fellow Willie Weston with whom Mike had co-composed a few works.
 Another partner was noted in a February 1, 1912, Los Angeles Times blurb: "Mike Bernard, Blossom Seeley's one-time partner, has hooked up professionally with Amy Butler, and the two are coming over the Orpheum circuit."
 Their association appears to have lasted two seasons.
 He also appeared on many bills with singer Jack Rose.

-After Blossom, Mike became involved with singer and Ziegfeld Girl Dorothy Zuckerman, who went by Dolly.
+After Blossom, Mike became involved with singer and Ziegfeld Girl Dorothy Zuckerman, who went by Dolly King on stage.
 It is highly unlikely, though not impossible, that they were ever married.
-The couple had a child on January 22, 1914, Bertram Bernard, was probably born out of wedlock, given Benard's location and status at that time.
+The couple had a child on January 22, 1914, Bertram Bernard, was probably born out of wedlock, given Bernard's location and status at that time.
 Within a couple of years Bertram was sent to live in Queens with his maternal grandfather, confectioner Benjamin Zuckerman, so Dolly and Mike could go their own ways and pursue their separate careers.
-Dolly died before she was forty.
+As Dolly Bernard, she had a moderately successful career into the early 1920s.
+However, Dolly died at age 38 on August 8, 1929, of breast cancer, having never remarried.
 As for going his own way, Mike chose matrimony once more.

 Leaving Weston behind, Mike formed a new act with Fay and Florence Courtney, who were working as the Courtney sisters.
 A later incarnation of "coon shouters" singing Negro numbers, Fay was actually touted in the press as the "female Bert Williams," alluding to the well-known black vaudeville entertainer.
 The sisters and Mike met while working for a road show featuring Evelyn Thaw, the questionably talented wife of Harry K. Thaw and former mistress of Stanford White who had been shot by Thaw.
 Having made her fame by being the center of attention during the sensational murder trial, Thaw managed to eke out a career on that notorious noteriety.
 Mike accompanied her as well as the sisters.
 It was during that early 1914 tour on February 17th that Mike married his second (or third, depending on Dorothy's status) wife, Florence, on a stopover in Staunton, Virginia.
 After leaving the Thaw company that spring, Mike accompanied the sisters on both piano and pipe organ at venues such as Henderson's Music Hall at the famous amusement center in South Brooklyn, Coney Island.